rykroon/mongoclasses/docs/index.md

 In order for a dataclass to be considered a mongoclass it must have the following two fields:

-- A ClassVar named 'collection'.
+- A ClassVar field named 'collection'.
-- An '_id' field.
+- A field named '_id'.

 ### Quick Example